MUNA 2019 RESOLUTIONS

 - Action related to legal regimes (Group B [Alliance of Small Island States and ASEAN plus Republic of Korea and Sri Lanka and Israel] including – Barbados, Malaysia, Maldives, Nauru, Solomon Islands, St. Lucia, Vanuatu, Viet Nam, Indonesia, Philippines, Republic of Korea, Sri Lanka, Israel).
 Facilitator is Malaysia.

-- Action related to verification and monitoring (Group C [JUSCANZ, EU and the Collective Security Treaty Organization] including – Australia, Canada, Japan, United States, Austria, Estonia, Finland, France, Germany, Italy, New Zealand, Romania, United Kingdom, Belarus, Kazakhstan, Kyrgyzstan, Russian Federation).
+- Action related to verification and monitoring (Group C [JUSCANZ, EU and the Collective Security Treaty Organization] including – Australia, Canada, Japan, United States, Austria, Estonia, Finland, France, Germany, Italy, Romania, United Kingdom, Belarus, Kazakhstan, Kyrgyzstan, Russian Federation).
 Facilitator is Germany.

-- Action related to specific forums/conferences (Group D [Least Developed Countries plus Switzerland and Ukraine] including – Afghanistan, Bangladesh, Bhutan, Ethiopia, Malawi, Mali, Mozambique, Myanmar, Nepal, Sudan, Turkey, Yemen, Zambia, Switzerland and Ukraine).
+- Action related to specific forums/conferences (Group D [Least Developed Countries plus Turkey, Switzerland and Ukraine] including – Afghanistan, Bangladesh, Bhutan, Ethiopia, Malawi, Mali, Mozambique, Myanmar, Nepal, Sudan, Turkey, Yemen, Zambia, Switzerland and Ukraine).
 Facilitator is Zambia.

 - Action related to ongoing responsibilities, future considerations and next steps (Group E [GRULAC] including – Argentina, Bolivia, Brazil, Chile, Costa Rica, Cuba, El Salvador, Ecuador, Guatemala, Mexico, Nicaragua, Paraguay, Uruguay, Venezuela).
 Facilitator is Argentina.